bianxyf/CustomerAPI/README.md

 file is moved to a 'processed' folder within the specified directory.

 Suggested Improvements:
-* Currently checking whole contents of a given directory (resources/unprocessed)
-* but this can be improved allowing this to be an input field - and the directory
-* above can be overwritten.
+* The program currently checks the whole contents of a given directory (everything under resources/unprocessed) but this can be improved allowing this to be an input field - and the default directory can be overwritten.
-*

 ### CustomerAPI

 This API is created to handle saving and retrieving